schmudde/blog/content/posts/2020-07-20-storing-time-2.md

 ## Time Literals

+[This section](https://nextjournal.com/schmudde/java-time#time-literals) is can be consumed as runnable notebook on Nextjournal.
+The notebook also includes more detailed information about Java Time and Joda Time in Clojure.

 **Literals**

 A *literal* is a form that returns itself when evaluated.
 For example, the *s-expression* `(+ 3 4)` represents both -